Amy Lee: Musical influences

-Lee was in a relationship with Seether's singer Shaun Morgan from 2003 to 2005.
-In May 2007, Lee married Josh Hartzler, a therapist and long-time friend.
-The couple's first child, a son, was born in July 2014.

-In the early 2000s, Lee said that she has never been formally religious and does not attend church, but considers herself a Christian.
-She stated that regardless of her or any band member's beliefs, Evanescence's music has never had a religious or spiritual affiliation.

-Public image
+Style and imagery

 Lee has a recognizable fashion style, marked by her taste for Victorian-styled clothing and occasional use of gothic make-up.
 She has been labelled a "gothic rock superstar" and a "style icon".
-She had a piercing on her left eyebrow since she was teenager until 2006; it is visible on the cover of Fallen.
 Her image was described as "independent and self-assured".

 Lee designs many of her own clothes, including those worn in the music video for "Going Under", the dress worn for the cover of The Open Door and the dress she wore to the Nobel Peace Prize Concert in 2011.
 After she designed the dress she wore at the 2004 Grammy Awards, she chose Japanese designer H. Naoto to make it for her.
 In 2003, Lee said she wears "lots of funky stuff onstage", and likes to "mix it up" with "two basic elements ... rock, metal and chains and stuff, mixed with fairies and Victorian clothing, fantasy".

-Lee explained and showcased some of her wardrobe in 2011, commenting that she would rather make her own clothes because it is hard to find exactly what she wants elsewhere.
+Lee explained and showcased some of her wardrobes in 2011, commenting that she would rather make her own clothes because it is hard to find exactly what she wants elsewhere.
 She likes "asymmetrical things" and "a little bit of chaos" in her outfits, and "when it comes to the band, I want to dress to fit the music."
 Lee said she used to wear corsets more often in the early years when she wasn't as confident on stage, and it wasn't about "goth" but more about making her feel like "you're about to ride a rollercoaster and you're strapped in and not going to fall out."

-Lee has a mezzo-soprano vocal range.
-In a fan meet & greet, Lee stated she was in the alto section in her school choir and was later told by a vocal coach that her range was higher than an alto.
+Lee also guided Evanescence imagery since its start, including the title theme, videos, and album artwork.

 In 2006, Blender listed Lee as one of the hottest women in rock alongside such singers as Joan Jett, Courtney Love and Liz Phair.
 In 2013, Lee ranked first in NME.com's "Hottest Women in Music" award.